skalnik/print-queue/README.md

 # Print Queue

-A simple queueing system for the 3D Printers at RobotsConf written with Node & Redis.
-Giggle at my terrible code.
+A simple system for users ask for things to be 3D Printer at RobotsConf.

-## How the fuck does this work?
+## Set up

 First ensure you have redis & node installed.